joshuaulrich/fosstrading/content/post/xts-0-13-1-on-cran.md

 tags : [Releases, xts, R]
 ---

 An updated version of [xts](http://cran.r-project.org/package=xts) is now on [CRAN](http://cran.r-project.org/).
-This release patches a few issues with the features added in version 0.13.0 and addresses a few maintenace issues that popped up recently.
+This release patches a few issues with the features added in version 0.13.0 and addresses a few maintenance issues that popped up recently.

 <!--more-->